zdai-io/Pyromania-ETHParis/README.md

 ### Thanks

-- to Roman Semenov, Alexey Levin and Alexander Khlebuschev for math modeldiscussion
+- to Roman Semenov, Alexey Levin and Alexander Khlebuschev for math model discussion
 - to Button Wallet for help with frontend

 ### Links: